Make a Giant Rosary With Kids

 Never has living the liturgical year been so easy and affordable!

-Repeat with your other cross section.
+Repeat with your other cross-section.

-Fit the 2 pieces together like lincon logs to complete your cross.
+Fit the 2 pieces together like lincoln logs to complete your cross.
 You can stick them together with your cool glue gun.
 (A glue gun that is too hot will melt the pool noodle).

-Make a hole in the top of your cross, string the clothes line through, and make the completing knot.
+Make a hole in the top of your cross, string the clothesline through, and make the completing knot.

 Ta Da!
 Giant Rosary!